Ankursolankiji/Tindog/README.md

 TinDog Starting Files
-a demo site for an imaginary company this site is builded by html css bootstrap the code is readable and reusable
+a demo fully respomsive business site this site is builded by html css bootstrap the code is readable and reusable